 But the reality of the matter is…

 We can all make progress.

-Will we have the satisfaction and instant gratification of those one-day TV makeovers?
-Nope, but with continual progress, we can all finish our overwhelming project.
+We won’t ever have the satisfaction and instant gratification of those one-day TV makeovers, but with continual progress, we CAN all finish our overwhelming project!

 What’s your overwhelming project right now?

 UPDATE: I just wanted to show what that planting bed looks like now, 4 years later — not too bad!